MsheesAI/Python/README.md

 # Python
 Learn Advance Python Using This Repo!!
-This repo is useful for beginners
+This repo is useful for absolute beginners